andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel /README.md

 ### Summary of Updated Data
 + Total columns have increased to 21, reflecting additional data transformations.
-+ The dataset now contains 5,251,702 rows, indicating the inclusion of new records.
++ The dataset now comprises 5,251,702 rows, implying a reduction in the number of records following the implementation of cleaning and filtering processes.
 + Remaining null/blank values amount to 3,109,229 after data updates.

 #### Data Transformation and Cleaning